carsten-klaffke/send-intent/README.md

 ## **iOS**

-Create a "Share Extension" ([Creating an App extension](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionCreation.html#//apple_ref/doc/uid/TP40014214-CH5-SW1))
+Create a "Share Extension" ([Creating an App extension](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionCreation.html#//apple_ref/doc/uid/TP40014214-CH5-SW1)) and make sure that the extensions "iOS deployment target" version is in sync with your apps deployment target version!

-Set the activation rules in the extensions Info.plist, so that your app will be displayed as share option.
+Set the activation rules in the extensions Info.plist, so that your app will be displayed as share option!

 ```
 ...